-Price by user role module of Booster for WooCommerce Plugin runs before the Multicurrency (Currency Switcher) as per default settings.
-So, if you are not using the exchange rates and are setting product prices manually, the module’s Advanced Options (related to Price Filters Priority) might not work as you are expecting.
+Price by user role plugin of Booster for WooCommerce Plugin runs before the Multicurrency (Currency Switcher) as per default settings.
+So, if you are not using the exchange rates and are setting product prices manually, the plugin’s Advanced Options (related to Price Filters Priority) might not work as you are expecting.
 To correct it, do the following:

 - Set “Multicurrency (Currency Switcher) > Advanced: Price Filters Priority” to 999

 - Set “Price by User Role > Advanced: Price Filters Priority” to 1000

 - Enable Set currency by Customer Country to automatically choose a currency for your buyer as per his address (country).

 - In the Total Currencies field, provide the total count of currencies that your store has.